IWhitebird/RTSP-Stream-Viewer/README.md

     ```bash
     docker compose up -d
     ```

+3. Use this command to stream your local file to rtsp server via ffmpeg
+    ```bash
+    ffmpeg -re -stream_loop -1 -i ./samples/input_files/sample.mp4 -c copy -f rtsp rtsp://localhost:8554/local-loop
+    ```

     This will start an RTSP server at `rtsp://localhost:8554/local-loop` streaming a sample video.
 You can use this URL in the application.

-    Alternatively, you can run ffmpeg directly if you have it installed (refer to `local_loop_ffmpeg` in the `Makefile`).

 ### Local Development (Without Docker)